open-telemetry/opentelemetry-go/log/DESIGN.md

 We took a different decision, because the key difference is that `slog` is a logging library and Logs Bridge API is only a logging abstraction.
 We want to provide more flexibility and offer better speed.
+Unlike `zerolog`, we are not using a `sync.Pool` in the logger implementation, which would expose to the issue described above.
+Instead, we the `sync.Pool` should be used bridges, which are the users, rather than implementers, of the API.

 [^1]: Jonathan Amsterdam, [The Go Blog: Structured Logging with slog](https://go.dev/blog/slog)
 [^2]: Jonathan Amsterdam, [GopherCon Europe 2023: A Fast Structured Logging Package](https://www.youtube.com/watch?v=tC4Jt3i62ns)